Why Does My Baby Have Nappy Rash?

 2. Give your baby some nappy free time

 By giving your baby's some time each day without a nappy, this allows the skin to breathe.
 This can be done by placing your baby on a play mat or on a towel without wearing a nappy.
-The Bare and Boho Tummy-Time Play Mat is a great option for nappy free time as the outer layers are wipeable and water resistant.
+Ecostork loves the Little Wiwa Padded Play Mats for nappy free time.

 3. Gently clean your baby's skin at change time

 You can use some lukewarm water and a cloth wipe to gently wipe baby's skin after each nappy change.
 Avoid using perfumed disposable wipes as the preservatives in the wipes can irritate the skin.
-An Ecostork favourite: Cheeky Wipes Terry Cotton Cloth Wipes
+An Ecostork favourite: Cheeky Wipes Reusable Cloth Wipes

 4. Use a protective cream after each nappy change

 A simple barrier cream or nappy change cream applied to the skin at change time can help to stop the skin being exposed to wee/poo.
-We love: Weleda Calendula Nappy Change Cream.
-It's a rich cream with organic calendula and chamomile extracts to protect baby's skin.
+We love The Physic Garden Baby Balm.
+A little goes a long way, so apply a small amount to the nappy area after changing to moisturise and add a protective barrier.

 5. Cloth Nappies need to be rinsed and dried